clinical-meteor/cookbook/packages-we-love.md

-## Packages We Love And Should be Included Meteor Core
+## Packages We Love And Should be Included Meteor:Clinical

 | Package       | UI | Clinical  | Contributor | Version  |
 | ------------- |:----------------:| :----------------: |  :----------------: |---------------:|